 Local and private actors are increasingly demanding guidance for taking into account the environment in their every day decisions development projects of various types.
 As the Mediterranean Wetlands case study shows, ecosystem accounts would be very helpful for planning departments and environmental protection agencies to fully internalize environmental considerations when considering for example the costs-benefits of development proposals.
 Businesses are also interested as shown by their response to carbon accounting and recent interest in biodiversity considerations.
 Progress at this scale could be by developing guidelines based on the general principles but adapted at needs of the various communities of users.

 Socio-ecological systems are the appropriate analytical units for such accounting.
 They reflect higher levels of interaction between ecosystem and people.
 Stocks and flows of land cover, water, biomass/carbon, and species/biodiversity are the priority accounts to be established in view of calculating the ecological potential of many terrestrial socio-ecosystems.
 A simplified formula as well as a more sophisticated one can be used depending on operational targets, scales and data availability.
 Ecosystem services are the outcomes of ecosystem functions which are directly or indirectly used by people.
-In order to take this work forward, UNEP and EEA are taking steps to develop an international standard ecosystem services classification to use in environmental accounting and ecosystem assessments more generally.
+In order to take this work forward, UNEP and EEA are taking steps to develop a common international standard classification of ecosystem services to use in environmental accounting and ecosystem assessments more generally.

 Asset valuation is both practicable and useful in the context of the cost benefit assessments of the impacts of projects.
-Accounting approaches can helps policy makers to review the trade-offs between possible future benefits from new developments and the total present benefits from economic natural resources and main non-market ecosystem services, and see if benefits compensate losses.
+Accounting approaches can help policy makers to review the trade-offs between possible future benefits from new developments and the total present benefits from economic natural resources including main non-market ecosystem services, and see if benefits compensate losses.
 In the case of regular national accounting the method contains several risks.
 The main one relates to the non-use values – often of a public good nature – which trend at being ignored or inadequately valued because of the problems mentioned previously.
 For renewable assets the valuation of the stocks is not even necessary.
 What matters first is that the ecosystems are capable of renewing themselves, that their multiple functions can be maintained over time whatever the present preference for one or the other service they deliver.
-If the degradation of ecological potentials can be observed and measured in physical units, then possible to calculate a restoration cost.
-This can be expressed either in terms of the average cost of maintenance work or to the benefit losses arising from reducing extraction or harvesting down to a level compatible with the resilience of the socio-ecological systems.
-The case studies presented here illustrate both aspects.
+If the degradation of ecological potentials can be observed and measured in physical units, then it is possible to calculate a restoration cost.
+This can be expressed according to conditions either in terms of the average cost of maintenance work, or pollution abatement activities or to the benefit losses arising from reducing extraction or harvesting down to a level compatible with the resilience of the socio-ecological systems.
+The case studies presented here illustrate these aspects.

-Maintenance of the ecosystem capital is the other approach of valuation.
+Maintenance of the ecosystem capital is the other approach of economic calculation.
 The approach discussed in the Report considers in a holistic way the capacity of ecosystems of delivering services in the present and future time.
 Two elements are highlighted:

 The actual expenditures for environmental protection and resource management; and,